-'''

-The following property defines the various elements to use to compose the names of
+''' The following property defines the various elements to use to compose the names of # the metrics, to determine how to group them and what to see.

-3

-4

-5

-6

-7

-the metrics, to determine how to group them and what to see.

-\# The elements are separated by dots (".") and parsed individually, then replaced by

-their respective value for each inbound HTTP request to determine the name of

-the metric to update.
+The elements are separated by dots (".") and parsed individually, then replaced by # their respective value for each inbound HTTP request to determine the name of # the metric to update.

-8

-Note that not all elements necessarily always result in a value as some are only

-present for specific types of HTTP requests, and others are optional (for example

-all the user information related ones that are only available when the HTTP request
+What was a some are only # Note that not all elements necessarily always result in a value as some are only # present for specific types of HTTP requests, and others are optional (for example # all the user information related ones that are only available when the HTTP request '''

-is authenticated or used in the context of an established Open-Xchange session).

-Values that are not available are skipped in the resulting name of the metric.

-14

-15

-For each component, here are the possible values to specify in this property:

-status

-17

-18

-Will be replaced by "success" or "error" depending on the result, for example:

-/api/rest/x/y/z -> success

-20

-'''